-New York, N.Y. – Congressman Charles Rangel released the following statement today after the Department of Labor announced that the economy added 203,000 jobs and the unemployment rate dropped to 7 percent in November, the lowest unemployment rate in five years.
-With businesses adding 196,000 jobs, this marks the 45th consecutive month of private sector job growth.
+NEW YORK, N.Y. – Congressman Charles B. Rangel released the following statement after the Department of Labor announced that the economy added 288,000 jobs in June, with the unemployment rate falling to 6.1%.
+This marks the 52nd consecutive month of private sector job growth.

-Congressman Charles B. Rangel released the following statement in observance of National Alzheimer's Awareness Month.
+WASHINGTON, D.C. – Congressman Charles B. Rangel released the following statement in observation of Independence Day on June 4, 2014.